gnea/grbl/doc/markdown/change_summary.md

 - Buffer data (planner and serial RX) reports have been tweaked and combined.

-  - `Bf:0,0`.
-The first value is planner blocks in use and the second is RX bytes in use.
+  - `Bf:15,128`.
+The first value is the available blocks in the planner buffer and the second is available bytes in the serial RX buffer.
+  - Note that this is different than before, where it reported blocks/bytes "in-use", rather than "available".
+This change does not require a GUI to know how many blocks/bytes Grbl has been compiled with, which can be substantially different on a Grbl-Mega build.

 - Override reports are intermittent since they don't change often once set.